grimaldello/the-crims-italian-bot/README.md

 ## How to use this POWERFUL bot :)

-Here below the steps needed to use the bot;
+Here below the steps needed to use the bot:

 1. Login with your account on The Crims website.
 2. Once logged in, open the **Developer Tools** of the browser (in Windows or GNU\Linux the shortcut is F12.
 If you are having trouble with this step search in Google how to do it).